-Drunken Jack’s Island – Murrells Inlet, South Carolina
+Goat Island – Murrells Inlet, South Carolina

-South Carolina | SC Picture Project | Georgetown County Photos | Drunken Jack’s Island
+South Carolina | SC Picture Project | Georgetown County Photos | Goat Island

-People call this 20,000-square-foot island off the MarshWalk in Murrells Inlet Drunken Jack’s Island (not to be confused with Drunken Jack Island in Huntington Beach State Park), as it sits just beyond Drunken Jack’s, one of the many restaurants found here in the “Seafod Capital of South Carolina.”
-Yet it also is referred to as Goat Island (not to be confused with the Goat Island in Charleston County).
-If one looks closely at this dusk-drenched photo, goats can be seen looking out towards the water.
+People call this 20,000-square-foot island off the Marsh Walk in Murrells Inlet Goat Island (not to be confused with the Goat Island in Charleston County).
+The island sits just beyond Drunken Jack’s, one of the many restaurants found here in the Seafod Capital of South Carolina, and it is sometimes also called Drunken Jack’s Island for that reason (not to be confused with Drunken Jack Island in Huntington Beach State Park).
+However, the more common moniker of Goat Island is fitting; if one looks closely at this dusk-drenched photo, goats can be seen looking out towards the water.
 Wait – goats?

-For more than a quarter of a century, the owners of Drunken Jack’s restaurant have been keeping goats on this islet during the warm-weather months.
-The goats naturally maintain the island’s vegetation and provide a spectacle for diners and strollers.
-They are cared for by restaurant employee and local celebrity Bubba Love, aka Jerome Smalls, who feeds and tends to the animals daily.
-Peacocks were added to the mix in recent years, and the unusual view from the half-mile long MarshWalk, which takes folks through the ecology thriving within the Spartina alterniflora (otherwise known as marsh grass), has a lot of out-of-towners asking how in the world the creatures got there.
-The answer to the mystery is as simple as one of Drunken Jack’s famous hushpuppies.
+For more than a quarter of a century, the owners of Drunken Jack’s restaurant have been keeping goats on this islet, which the restaurant owns, during the warmer months.
+The goats naturally maintain the island’s vegetation and provide a fun spectacle for guests.
+They are cared for by longtime employee and local celebrity “Bubba Love” (Jerome Smalls), who feeds and tends to the animals daily.
+Peacocks were added to the mix in recent years, and the unusual view from the half-mile Marsh Walk leaves a lot of out-of-towners asking how in the world the creatures got there.
+As it turns out, the answer to this mystery is as simple as one of Drunken Jack’s famous hushpuppies.

-Drunken Jack’s Island Info
+Goat Island Info

 Address: US Highway 17 Business, Murrells Inlet, SC 29576

-Drunken Jack’s Island Map
+Goat Island Map

-Drunken Jack’s Island Add Info and More Photos
+Goat Island Add Info and More Photos

 The purpose of the South Carolina Picture Project is to celebrate the beauty of the Palmetto State and create a permanent digital repository for our cultural landmarks and natural landscapes.
-We invite you to add additional pictures (paintings, photos, etc) of Drunken Jack’s Island, and we also invite you to add info, history, stories, and travel tips.
+We invite you to add additional pictures (paintings, photos, etc) of Goat Island, and we also invite you to add info, history, stories, and travel tips.
 Together, we hope to build one of the best and most loved SC resources in the world!